skip to primary navigationskip to content

 The aim of this lecture is to introduce basic brain anatomy, focusing on different lobes, sulci regions, and the brain’s folding patterns.
 Additionally, it will introduce the fundamental characteristics of various medical imaging modalities, with an emphasis on anatomical and functional MRI.
 The lecture will also present methods for extracting connectome information [25] using imaging techniques such as functional and structural MRI.
 [1,2]

-This lecture will introduce the fundamental concepts of graph representation in neuroscience, focusing on how connectomics [21] can be used to model brain imaging data by using nodes as brain regions and edges as connections.
-Additionally, we will discuss Graph Neurla Networks (GNNs), covering essential architectures such as GCNs [22] and GATs [23].
+This lecture will briefly recap the fundamentals of deep learning architectures and layers, such as MLPs, transformers, attention layers, and CNN blocks.
+It will also present state-of-the-art classifier architectures like ViT and introduce classification problems in neuroscience [3,4].
+Moreover, in this lecture, we will introduce the fundamental concepts of graph representation in neuroscience, focusing on how connectomics [21] can be used to model brain imaging data by using nodes as brain regions and edges as connections.
+Additionally, we will discuss Graph Neural Networks (GNNs), covering essential architectures such as GCNs [22] and GATs [23].

-Lecture 6: Principles of Mechanistic Interpretability Approaches
+Lecture 6: Principles of Mechanistic Interpretability Approaches in Medical Large Language Models (m-LLM) and Neurobiology

-Lecture 7: Applications of Explainable Artificial Intelligence in Neuroscience This session will provide a brief application of all previous lectures, focusing on real-world implementations in neuroscience.
-It will cover tasks such as classification [15,20], XAI [16,17], and mechanistic interpretability [18].
+This session will provide a brief application of all previous lectures, focusing on real-world implementations in neuroscience.
+It will cover tasks such as classification [15,20], XAI [16,17], logic reasoning, and mechanistic interpretability [18].
 Additionally, we will discuss the impact of AI in neuroscience and the importance of responsible AI practices that align with ethical considerations in medical applications.
-Lecture 8: Clinical neuroscience perspective This session will primarily focus on exploring real-world challenges and applications of AI in clinical practice, providing students with insights into the perspective of healthcare professionals.
-To enhance their understanding, we plan to invite an expert in the field, such as Professor Murray Graham or Professor John Suckling, to discuss the integration of AI in hospital settings and its impact on clinical decision-making.

 Learning outcomes

-This module is designed not only to equip students with technical expertise in AI-driven neuroscience but also to instil a strong ethical and philosophical perspective on AI's role in medical and societal contexts.
-Students will develop practical skills in applying state of the art AI networks and explainable AI (XAI) techniques to real-world problems in neuroscience, enabling them to critically assess and refine AI methodologies.
+This module is designed not only to equip students with technical expertise in AI-driven neuroscience but also to instil a strong ethical and philosophical perspective on AI’s role in medical and societal contexts.
+Students will develop practical skills in applying state-of-the-art AI networks and interpretability and reasoning techniques, such as mechanistic and attributional interpretability, as well as logic and syllogistic reasoning, to real-world problems in neuroscience; enabling them to critically assess and refine AI methodologies.
+By the end of the module, students will be able to:

 Assessment

 - (85%) Group Mini-project (report writeup) at the end of the course.
 The projects will be developed in pairs, and the students can either self-propose their own ideas or express their preferences for one of the provided topics announced at the start of term.
 The writeup report will have a limit of 4,000 words in line with other modules.
+The groups will consist of pairs of two individuals.
+To ensure a fair evaluation of individual contributions, each student will be asked to submit a brief statement at the end of the mini-project outlining their teammate’s contributions.
+This will provide insight into individual effort, team dynamics, and the overall quality of collaboration.
+Additionally, each submitted mini-project will include a section specifying the contributions of each member, which can be cross-referenced with the individual emails.

 - (15%) Short presentation and viva.
 Students will deliver a brief presentation outlining their individual contributions to the mini project, followed by a short viva.